SlayerBirden/site/README.md

 - Few small Util classes (like StreamHandler and DirectoryHandler).
 - Some refactoring of zendframework/db DDL package, which ended up as pull request: https://github.com/zendframework/zf2/pull/6556

-This app is distributed under GPL 3.0 licence, and anyone can use it for his (or her) needs as he sees fit.
-I'm not providing any means of warranty, and may or may not address the issues that can be created in GitHub repo.
+This app is distributed under MIT licence, and anyone can use it for his (or her) needs as he sees fit.
+I'm not providing any means of warranty, and may or may not address any issues programmatic or of any other sort that are connected with or caused by the software.

 Tech
 ----